SaveEnergy/libdns-autodns/README.md

 ```

 **Option 2: Use a .env file**
-1. Copy the example file: `cp env.example .env`
-2. Edit `.env` with your credentials:
+1. Create a `.env` file with your credentials:
 ```bash
 AUTODNS_USERNAME=your-username
 AUTODNS_PASSWORD=your-password
 AUTODNS_CONTEXT=4
 AUTODNS_ZONE=your-domain.com
 ```
-3. Load the variables (if your shell doesn't auto-load .env):
+2. Load the variables (if your shell doesn't auto-load .env):
 ```bash
 source .env
 # or